webdriverio/webdriverio/packages/devtools/README.md

 ## Support

 This package is work in progress.
+We are working on extending the support to include all possible commands, selector strategies and browser.

+### Commands

 The following commands are already supported:

 - [x] [newSession](https://w3c.github.io/webdriver/#new-session)
 - [x] [deleteSession](https://w3c.github.io/webdriver/#delete-session)